 If you offered people on the street $100 to name a living scientist or an institution where medical or health research is conducted, most could not.
 A recently released Research!
-America nationwide survey on Americans’ attitude about the visibility of scientists and the scientific community found that 81% could not name a single living scientist and over two thirds could not name a single institution, company, or organization where health research is conducted.
+America nationwide survey on Americans’ attitudes about the visibility of scientists and the scientific community found that 81% could not name a single living scientist and over two thirds could not name a single institution, company, or organization where health research is conducted.

 If you work around science, these findings are startling and disappointing.
 My NIH colleagues can generate a long list of scientists and the institutions in which health research is conducted.
 That should not be surprising since our job requires knowing these scientists and the institutions where they work.
 But within our scientific echo chamber, we often forget that the general public is much less familiar with scientists and their work than we are.

 The good news from this survey is that the public generally trusts scientists, despite not knowing who we are, where we work, or exactly what we do.
 More than 80 percent of Americans consider scientists trustworthy, and the public expects us to be the primary messengers of scientific information, even information that has policy implications.
 They also believe that science should shape public policy, not only in health research but in education, infrastructure, and national defense.